crowdsecurity/cs-thehive-cortex-analyzer/docs/DEVELOPER.md

 - Browse to TheHive: http://localhost:9000.
 - Log in with the default admin account (username: `admin@thehive.local`, password: `secret`).
-- Create a CrowdSec organisation.
+- Create a CrowdSec organization.
-- Create a user for this organisation with orgadmin profile.
+- Create a user for this organization with orgadmin profile.
 Don't forget to edit/save password for this user.
 - Logout and login with the new user account.
 - Browse to http://localhost:9001/index.html#!/admin/organizations/CrowdSec
 - Open the Analyzers tab